voilalab/INR-benchmark/readme.md

 # INR-benchmark

-Unified benchmark for implicit-neural, grid, and hybrid representations on synthetic & real signals — code for the preprint **“Grids Often Outperform Implicit Neural Representations.”**
+Unified benchmark for implicit-neural, grid, and hybrid representations on synthetic & real signals

+Code for the paper *“Grids Often Outperform Implicit Neural Representations. (preprint)”*
 ---

 ## Prerequisites